OpenIndiana/oi-docs/docs/handbook/community/squeak.md

 ```

 You can run squeak in a zone and do the above in a zone only.
-If you run squeak-5 in a zone, you may also have to set the privilege limit:
+If you run squeak in a zone, you may also have to set the privilege limit:

 ```none
         # zonecfg -z example-zone info | grep limitpriv